aiKrice/awesome-ios-android/README.md

 # Awesome-ios-android
-The ultimate resources for mobile developers and leaders whom are looking for the closest equivalent of a tool on both iOS and Android platforms with the most similarity of support.
+An array of resources for mobile developers and leaders seeking the closest equivalents of tools on both iOS and Android platforms, with maximum similarity in functionality and usage.

 ## Content
 - [Tooling](#tooling)